Randoragon/dwm/README.md

 My build of dwm, the minimalist, fast and flexible window manager with focus on productivity.

+The majority of added code comes from applying various patches from the [suckless website](https://dwm.suckless.org), but there are also many small changes and tweaks I've done manually, so this build is quite unique to my taste.

 ## Main features

 - Running custom scripts at startup